mVolpe94/Pellet-Stove-Automation/README.md

 # Pellet Stove Automation
-A script for Raspberry Pi that can automate a pellet stove
+A script for Raspberry Pi that can automate a pellet stove.

+The goal for this program is to have mutiple processes running to achieve real-time sensor management as to maximize efficiency as much as possible.

 This project is currently in the prototyping phase where I am attempting to gather data by manually operating each individual part of the stove.